yousefabdi/MOSM/ReadMe.txt

-The MOSM_Big-Opts.zip can be downloaded and extacted on the computer.
+The "MOSM_Big-Opts.zip" file can be downloaded and extacted on the computer.
 =--= The script is run by SearchManager script =--=